aharmer/morphoBlocks/README.md

 Overview
 --------

-The 'morphoBlocks' package provides a workflow for constructing a multiple-part morphospace with regularised consensus principal component analysis (RCPCA) using either traditional landmarks or pseudolandmarks.
+The `morphoBlocks` package provides a workflow for constructing a multiple-part morphospace with regularised consensus principal component analysis (RCPCA) using either traditional landmarks or pseudolandmarks.

 <br />